 About Our School

-Alice King Community School (AKCS) is a tuition-free public charter school authorized by the Albuquerque Public School district serving students kindergarten through 8th grade.
+Alice King Community School (AKCS) is a tuition-free public charter school authorized by the Albuquerque Public Schools district serving students in kindergarten through 8th grade.
 Our mission is to provide a school where students thrive academically and socially in a multiage setting.
-AKCS has been in operation since the 2006-2007 school year and has completed two charter renewals (2010 and 2015).
-The next renewal will be during the 2020-21 school year.
+AKCS has been in operation since the 2006-2007 school year and has successfully completed three charter renewals (2010, 2015, 2020).
+The most recent renewal was completed during the 2020-2021 school year.

 Alice King Community School originally was named the North Albuquerque Community Cooperative Charter School.
 The school was renamed in 2010 after New Mexico’s former first lady, Alice King.
 The wife of Governor Bruce King, Alice King was known for her work with children and is credited with creating the state’s Children, Youth and Families Department.
 We are proud to have our school named after such a remarkable woman!